Table of Contents

 Ancient Scriptures That Mention Yoga

-The origin of Yoga has been traced back to as early as 5000 years ago.
+The roots of yoga has been traced back to as early as 5000 years ago.
 But some scholars firmly believe that Yoga has been around for more than 10000 years (As of 2021).
 Yoga was quite popular as a discipline of life in the Indus valley civilization.
 Many ancient scriptures mention the importance of Yoga to attain enlightenment.

-The four Vedas are among the most sacred texts that have laid the foundation of the principles of Hinduism.
+- The Vedas: The four Vedas are among the most sacred texts that have laid the foundation of the principles of Hinduism.
 The Rigveda, the oldest of the Vedas, mentions Yoga as the pathway to spiritual cleansing.
 The Rigveda is full of hymns that, when recited with proper intonation, can invoke the powers of the universe within a person, allowing them to connect with a higher spiritual power.
 This is the very principle of Yoga; oneness with the cosmic universe!
 Hindu scholars, sages, and Yogis looked up to the Vedas as a source of all knowledge.
-The Vedas promoted the importance of meditation and also gave precise instructions on the art of meditation.
+The Vedas promoted the importance of meditation and also gave precise instructions on the art of meditation in the roots of yoga.
 The great sage Vyasa, also known as Veda Vyasa, is credited with the compilation and arrangement of mantras (hymns) in the four Vedas.

 Readers of the Bhagawad Gita find themselves delving deeper and deeper into a completely different world that portrays a previously unseen and unknown face of Yoga.
 The sacred book introduces readers to three primary divisions of Yoga Jnana Yoga, Bhakti Yoga, and Karma Yoga.
-The knowledge of these three divisions of Yoga gives the knowledge of the actions that will lead to utter devotion and union with the Supreme Universe.
+The knowledge of these three divisions of Yoga gives the knowledge of ancient roots of yoga and the actions that will lead to utter devotion and union with the Supreme Universe.

 The Yoga Upanishads impart knowledge on the practice of Yoga and meditation.
 The reader gets to know more about the principles and methodology behind each of the eight limbs of Yoga.
 Some knowledge that the Yoga Upanishads impart does not find mentioned even in the Bhagawad Gita.
 The texts also discuss the ethical aspect of the practice of Yoga.

-Yogasutra is a compilation of the practical application as well as theoretical knowledge of Yoga.
+- Yogasutra: Yogasutra is a compilation of the practical application as well as theoretical knowledge of roots of Yoga.
 Maharishi Patanjali, who was a renowned sage and a disciplined Yogi, studied every tiny detail of the science of Yoga.
 Historians have traced the origin of the Yogasutra to be around the 2 B.C era.

 One hundred and ninety-six distinct aphorisms of the book preach the techniques of performing meditation, yoga asanas, and developing superior mental strength.
 The Yogasutras describe each of the Ashtanga (eight limbs of Yoga) in detail, along with its importance.
 Maharishi Patanjali also advises overcoming the obstacles one faces while on the journey to achieve spiritual enlightenment.